glideapps/canvas-hypertxt/README.md

 ## Comparison vs canvas-txt

-While canvas-hypertxt does not set out to be a drop in replacement to canvas-txt, we can drag race them.
+While canvas-hypertxt does not set out to be a drop-in replacement to canvas-txt, we can drag race them.

 All tests were done with 5000 iterations.
 To ensure a fair comparison times include font rendering time.